-The goal at Shady Grove Fertility is to help patients achieve a pregnancy and deliver one healthy baby at a time.
-The medical team at Shady Grove Fertility has taken on the mission of educating patients about the risks that can occur with a multiple pregnancy and encouraging the use of elective Single Embryo Transfer (eSET) in patients with a good prognosis for pregnancy.
+The goal at Shady Grove Fertility (SGF) is to help patients achieve a pregnancy and to optimize the odds of delivering a healthy baby.
+The best way to do this is to transfer one embryo at a time.
+The care team at Shady Grove Fertility has taken on the mission of educating patients about the real risks that occur more often with a multiple pregnancy and encouraging the use of elective single embryo transfer (eSET) in patients with a good prognosis for pregnancy.

 What is elective single embryo transfer (eSET)?

 eSET is elective single embryo transfer, a process by which one good quality blastocyst embryo is transferred back to the patient.
 The embryos that survive to the blastocyst stage of development are more likely implant and develop.
 Blastocyst embryos have a much higher chance of implanting than other embryos, therefore fewer embryos are required to achieve a pregnancy.

 “When you choose eSET, you are giving yourself the best possible chance for a safe pregnancy and a healthy baby,” explains Robert Stillman, M.D., Shady Grove Fertility’s Medical Director Emeritus.
 “Now we can confidently tell an increasing proportion of our patients that they won’t be sacrificing their chances of pregnancy to achieve that peace of mind and safety for their baby.”